 Here are six key groups to consider when identifying stakeholders to ensure you’re getting all the input you’ll need to plan your project:

-Including stakeholders from throughout the medical functions of the hospital is critical.
-From the chief medical officer to the pharmacy director, department leaders want to know that their team’s specific needs won’t get overlooked in a migration process.
-By engaging with these key personnel, IT project leaders are able to address any concerns about the impacts of the project up front and get valuable feedback.
+It’s important to include stakeholders who are involved in various roles in the hospital.
+From the chief medical officer to the pharmacy director, department leaders want to know that their teams’ specific needs won’t get overlooked in a migration process.

 Another useful stakeholder group are super users.
 While these individuals may be less outspoken or proactive than clinical champions, they are adept with new systems and assist their colleagues when they are having difficulties.
 To find these users, have the team planning the IT project ask doctors whom they turn to for help with technology.